Think You Don't Have Time for Coach Training? Why You Should Go for it Anyway

 That’s why the iPEC Coach Training Program is structured specifically for people who work full time.

 Here's a peek at how it’s designed to fit into your typical week:

-1. According to iPEC, there's roughly 5–8 hours of work per week, and from my personal experience, more weeks are certainly closer to 5–6 hours than 8–9.
+- There's roughly 5–8 hours of work per week, and from my personal experience, more weeks are certainly closer to 5–6 hours than 7–8.

-4. As far as the in-person training aspect of the program goes, there are three in-person modules that happen 12 weeks apart, during the weekends, across the world.
+- As far as the live training aspect of the program goes, there are three in-person or virtual modules that happen 12 weeks apart, during the weekends, across the world.

 So now’s the time to ask yourself: Are you interested or are you committed?